MHaringa/insurancerating/README.md

 - construction and interpretation of tariff structures
 - evaluation of model performance and stability

-The focus is on reproducibility, interpretability, and consistency across models.
+The appropriate combination of model choice, segmentation, refinement and validation depends on the product, data, portfolio composition and intended use of the tariff.

 ## Installation